-- adolescents in secondary school (or age equivalent) – adolescents receive a booster dose of diphtheria, tetanus and whooping cough vaccine (three-in-one vaccine).
+- adolescents in Year 7 at secondary school (or age equivalent) – adolescents receive a booster dose of diphtheria, tetanus and whooping cough vaccine (three-in-one vaccine).
 The dose can also be given by a doctor or at a council community immunisation session

-- partners of women who are at least 28 weeks pregnant if the partner has not received a pertussis booster in the last ten years
+- partners of women in the third trimester of pregnancy, if the partner has not received a whooping-cough-containing booster in the last ten years

-- parents or guardians of babies born on or after 1 June 2015, if their baby is under six months of age and they have not received a pertussis booster in the last ten years
+- parents or guardians, if their baby is under six months of age and they have not received a whooping-cough-containing vaccine in the last ten years.

-- vulnerable eligible people aged ten years and over – catch-up immunisations are available for people who have not been fully vaccinated.
+Free catch-up immunisations are also available in Victoria for people who have not been fully vaccinated, including:

 If you are not sure whether you are eligible for immunisation against whooping cough that is free of charge, ask your doctor.